chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Function.md

 >
 >This will return half of x for any x
 ### Mapping a function
-- A function's domain and codomain can be mapped to one another using one of a
+- A function's domain and codomain can be mapped to one another using one of a few methods
+	- **Listing**: For small functions we can map every input to every output
+	-